seviet/landingpage/azure/refarch-main.md

     - Optional (1) HTTPS Ops Manager
     - Optional (1) SSH Proxy to Diego Brains

-*NOTE: Public IP's are required iff only if not deploying with a VPN or Express Route Solution*
+**NOTE: Public IP's are required iff not deploying with a VPN or Express Route Solution**

 ### Network Topology
 _This section is currently in Progress_